iterative/katacoda-scenarios/get-started/stages/08-reproduce-a-pipeline.md

 # THIS COMMENT CHANGES MD5 HASH OF THE FILE
 </pre>

-Now when we run the pipeline again, we see that `prepare` step is run again.
+Now when we run the pipeline again, we see that `prepare` script is run again.

 `dvc repro`{{execute}}

-But as the _content_ of files in `prepared/` directory didn't change because of the line we added, DVC doesn't run `featurize` again.
+But as the _content_ of files in `prepared/` directory didn't change, DVC doesn't run `featurize` again.
 DVC checks the actual content of outputs to see whether a stage has to be run or not.

 Congratulations!
 This completes this scenario.
-In the next scenario we'll add more stages and parameters to the pipeline we created here.
+In the next scenario we'll add more stages and parameters to the pipeline.
 We'll also measure and plot the performance of our work using DVC.

 As a last step, let's save the current state of the project to Git: